rc0r/afl-utils/README.md

 4. Perform a "dry-run" for each sample and move crashes/timeouts out of the corpus.
 This step will be useful prior to starting a new or resuming a parallel fuzzing job on a corpus containing intermittent crashes.
 Crashes will be moved to a `.crashes` directory, if one of steps 1, 2 or 3 were performed.
-If only "dry-run" is requested crashing samples will be moved from the `queue` dirs to the `crashes` within an afl sync dir.
+If only "dry-run" is requested, crashing samples will be moved from the `queue` to the `crashes` dirs within an afl sync dir.

 As already indicated, all these steps are optional, making the tool quite flexible.
 E.g. running only step four can be handy before resuming a parallel fuzzing session.

+When operating on corpora with many samples use `--tmin` with caution.
+Running thousands of files through `afl-tmin` can take very long.
+So make sure the results are as expected and worth the effort.
+You don't want to waste days of CPU time just to reduce your corpus size by a few bytes, don't you?!

+Performing the "dry-run" step after running `afl-cmin` might seem pointless, but my experience showed that sometimes crashes remain the minimized corpus.
+So this is just an additional step to get rid of them.
+But don't expect "dry-run" to always clear your corpus from crashes with a 100% success rate!

 Usage: